enricomanlapig/hugo-apero-website/content/noodlings/branching-like-lyx/index.markdown

 ### Third thought

-I went back to the thread and asked if my this engine was possible.
+I went back to the thread and asked if this engine was possible.
 I was really worried about this because I was certain the internet wasn't going to be interested in talking to me anymore.
 But this morning I got another reply from [yoni sidi (\@yoniceedee)](https://twitter.com/yoniceedee).

 How about a chunk option `results = "asis"`?

 This had me very excited.
 In principle, `asis` will render the output of the chunk verbatim.
 So, all we need to do is get the output of the chunk to be markdown.
 Output... what gives me control over output?
-Well, `cat` and `paste` are obvious choices, since they can write anything, but this leaves me in a similar position to the LaTeX approach where we have to remind R not to escape when it encounters a special characters.
+Well, `cat()` and `paste()` are obvious choices, since they can write anything, but this leaves me in a similar position to the LaTeX approach, where we have to remind R not to escape when it encounters a special characters.

 ### Fourth thought

 The `asis` idea was tantalizingly close!
-And I remembered that RStudio ships with an `asis` engine.
+And it reminded me that RStudio ships with an `asis` engine.
 Holy moly!
 That's it!

 ![screenshot of code with asis engine](./images/asis_code_chunk.png)

 This is how you do it, people.
 Just create a parameter to toggle in your YAML and `asis` will handle the rest.
-You can create parameters and chunks to customize the output for the instructor, handouts, teaching assistants, and more.
-And it's so easy.
+You can create parameters to customize which chunks are output for instructor, handouts, teaching assistants, and or whatever And it's so easy!

 The only little wrinkle, if you could call it that, is that I don't think you can embed new R chunks in the `asis` chunk.
-So no emoji fonts or calculations.
+So no emoji fonts or calculations, which belong in dedicated R-engine chunks.
 That might be a little too Inception-y anyway.

 Now -- finally, after how many years -- I feel confident I can, finally transition from LyX to RMarkdown.
 What a relief.

-Thank you Twitter! 😙 Now, time to start moving things over!
+Thank you kind people of Twitter! 😙 It's time to start moving things over!